ghassanarnouk/Python-venv/README.md

     1. Ensure the virtual environment is activated
     2. Run the following command `pip install -r requirements.txt`
 8. The virtual environemnt is created and all required packages are installed.

+## More .venv info

+For more information regarding the creation of virtual environments in Python, visit the following [link](https://docs.python.org/3/library/venv.html)